-JULIEN BRISEBOIS was named the eighth general manager in franchise history on September 11, 2018 and is beginning his third season in that capacity.
-BriseBois became the Lightning's second general manager to bring the Stanley Cup to Tampa Bay in 2020.
+JULIEN BRISEBOIS was named the eighth general manager in franchise history on September 11, 2018 and is beginning his fourth season in that capacity.
+BriseBois became the Lightning's second general manager to bring the Stanley Cup to Tampa Bay in 2020 and followed up with another Stanley Cup Championship in 2021, making the Lightning just the second team since the turn of the century to capture back-to-back Cups.
 He is responsible for all Lightning hockey operations, including the coaching and scouting staffs, player procurement and development, as well as minor league affiliations and operations.
 Also serving as alternate governor, he reports directly to chairman and governor Jeff Vinik.

 In 2019-20, BriseBois' Lightning captured the franchise's second Stanley Cup with a 4-2 series victory over the Dallas Stars.
-BriseBois bolstered the Lightning's line-up with two key trades during the month of February, acquiring forwards Blake Coleman from New Jersey and Barclay Goodrow from San Jose.
+BriseBois bolstered the Lightning's lineup with two key trades during the month of February, acquiring forwards Blake Coleman from New Jersey and Barclay Goodrow from San Jose.
 Both players played pivotal roles in the Lightning's run to the Stanley Cup.
-The Lightning general manager also added veteran defenseman Zach Bogosian to the line-up in February after he was released by the Buffalo Sabres.

-Under BriseBois' guidance, the 2018-19 team became the first in Lightning franchise history to capture the NHL's President's Trophy for best regular season record, the Bolts finishing 21 points ahead of second place Boston and Calgary.
+Under BriseBois' guidance, the 2018-19 team became the first in Lightning franchise history to capture the NHL's Presidents Trophy for best regular season record, the Bolts finishing 21 points ahead of second place Boston and Calgary.
 Tampa Bay's 128 points were the fourth most in a single season in NHL history, and the Lightning matched the 1995-96 Detroit Red Wings for the League record for victories (62) in a single season.
 The Lightning set franchise records for wins, points, home wins (tied with 2014-15), home points, road wins, road points, ROW, goals, goals per game, power-play percentage and longest win streak, among many others, in 2018-19.
-Also with BriseBois at the helm, Nikita Kucherov captured the Art Ross Trophy (NHL scoring champion), Hart Memorial Trophy (NHL MVP as voted by the PHWA) and Ted Lindsay Award (NHL MVP as voted by the NHLPA) and Andrei Vasilevskiy was awarded the Vezina Trophy (NHL top goaltender), the first such award given to a Lightning player, in 2018-19.

 Prior to being promoted to general manager, BriseBois spent eight seasons as assistant general manager under Steve Yzerman.
 In that position BriseBois assisted in all aspects of player personnel decisions, player development, analytics, contract preparation and negotiation, collective bargaining agreement interpretation and compliance, as well as salary arbitration for the Lightning and the Syracuse Crunch of the American Hockey League, for whom he also served as general manager.
 In that role BriseBois was also part of the AHL's competition committee and served as the chairman of the AHL Player Development Committee.

 As general manager of the Lightning's top affiliate, the Syracuse Crunch, and the Norfolk Admirals before that, BriseBois has been the architect of teams that reached the Calder Cup Final on three occasions during his tenure, including most recently in 2017 with the Crunch, and won the AHL's championship in 2012 with Norfolk.
 Syracuse's recent success is evidenced by the team qualifying for the postseason in four of the previous five seasons.
 With the Lightning's emphasis on drafting and development, the Crunch play an integral role in Tampa Bay's success.
-During BriseBois' tenure overseeing the Lightning's top minor league affiliate, they have produced two AHL most valuable players, two defensemen of the year and have graduated numerous key players, including many players on the current Lightning roster that has reached the Eastern Conference Final in four of the previous six seasons, including an appearance in the 2015 Stanley Cup Final.
-That list also includes head coach Jon Cooper, who coached for both the Admirals and Crunch, and assistant coach Jeff Halpern, who served in the same role with the Crunch.
-During the 2011-12 season, BriseBois' Norfolk Admirals set a professional sports record with a 28- game win streak that propelled Norfolk to the AHL's best regular season record.
+During the 2011-12 season, BriseBois' Norfolk Admirals set a professional sports record with a 28-game win streak that propelled Norfolk to the AHL's best regular season record.
 The team's regular season success continued in the playoffs as the Admirals went on to win the organization's first Calder Cup, the first championship by a Lightning AHL affiliate.
-BriseBois was instrumental in helping build the organization's depth with signings that proved instrumental to both the Lightning and the Admirals, demonstrated by nine players being recalled to Tampa Bay during that season.
 In 2010-11 the Hockey News recognized BriseBois as the top hockey executive under 40 years of age in their "Top 40 Under 40" listing.

 A native of Greenfield Park, Quebec, BriseBois was employed by the Heenan Blaikie law firm before joining the Canadiens.
 During that time he worked in the field of sports law, where he represented several NHL and Major League Baseball clubs in arbitration cases as well as acting as an advisor in contract negotiations.
 BriseBois also participated in the reform of the Constitution and ByLaws of the Quebec Major Junior Hockey League.